rezaxdi/tensorflow-on-orangepi-zero/GUIDE.md

-  build               Builds the specified targets. canonicalize-flags  Canonicalizes a list of bazel options. clean               Removes output files and optionally stops the server. dump                Dumps the internal state of the bazel server process. fetch               Fetches external repositories that are prerequisites to the targets. help                Prints help for commands, or the index. info                Displays runtime info about the bazel server. mobile-install      Installs targets to mobile devices. query               Executes a dependency graph query. run                 Runs the specified target. shutdown            Stops the bazel server.
+  build               Builds the specified targets. canonicalize-flags  Canonicalizes a list of bazel options. clean               Removes output files and optionally stops the server. coverage            Generates code coverage report for specified test targets. cquery              Loads, analyzes, and queries the specified targets w/ configurations. dump                Dumps the internal state of the bazel server process. fetch               Fetches external repositories that are prerequisites to the targets. help                Prints help for commands, or the index. info                Displays runtime info about the bazel server. license             Prints the license of this software. mobile-install      Installs targets to mobile devices. print_action        Prints the command line args for compiling a file. query               Executes a dependency graph query. run                 Runs the specified target. shutdown            Stops the bazel server.